OneDrive vs Dropbox: 2025 Cloud Storage Space, Pricing & Features Comparison

 Dropbox has an excellent music player that lets users clip, edit and share with others.
 This is one example of the tools Dropbox offers for creatives.

-As we indicated before, if Microsoft is your chosen productivity suite, OneDrive is the clear choice.
-However, outside of Microsoft apps, collaborating with OneDrive is a less robust experience than it is with Dropbox.
+However, if Microsoft is your chosen productivity suite, OneDrive is the clear choice due to its natural integration.
+Outside of Microsoft apps, though, collaborating with OneDrive is a less robust experience than it is with Dropbox.

 Our Detailed Comparison Methodology